-OSM CONCLUSION
+OSM PRELIMINARY CONCLUSION

-Oppose WSA25-01 due to the existing closures and harvest limit restrictions already in codified regulations.
+Oppose WP26-03 due to the existing closure and harvest limit restrictions for NFQUs already in codified regulations.

-Support WSA25-03 with modification to close only the northwestern portion of POWI from Jul.24-Aug.15 to non-prioritized FQSUs, and to reduce the non-prioritized FQSU harvest limit to two bucks for the 2025/26 season.
-This special action would become effective one day after the publication of the regulatory change in the Federal Register establishing Ketchikan as a rural community.
+Support WP26-04 with modification to close only the northwestern portion of POWI from Jul.24-Aug.15 to non-prioritized FQSUs, and reduce the harvest limit of non-prioritized FQSUs to two bucks.